What are good sources of demographic and socioeconomic information for states, counties, and cities?

 Consumer Expenditure Survey

 Data on expenditures, income, and demographic characteristics of consumers in the United States in tables, databases, news releases, reports, and public-use microdata files.
 Published tables provide Consumer Expenditure Survey data by classifications that include income quintile, income decile, income class, age of reference person, size of consumer unit, number of earners, composition of consumer unit, region of residence, housing tenure, type of area (urban-rural), race, Hispanic origin, occupation, and highest education level of any member.
-Conducted by the Census Bureau on behalf of the Bureau of Labor Statistics.
-Data are collected by a quarterly interview survey and weekly diary survey (mutually exclusive samples).
+Conducted by the Census Bureau on behalf of the Bureau of Labor Statistics, data are collected by a quarterly interview survey and weekly diary survey (mutually exclusive samples).

-County Business Pattern
+County Business Patterns

 Population and Housing Unit Estimates (PEP)

-Small Area Income and Poverty Estimates (SAIPE)
+Small Area Income and Poverty Estimates Program (SAIPE)

 A limited range of estimates for selected statistics on poverty and income for states, counties, and school districts, which combine data from administrative records, post-census population estimates, and the decennial census with direct estimates from the American Community Survey to provide reliable single-year estimates.
 The SAIPE model-based single-year estimates better reflect current conditions than multi-year survey estimates.
-The Income and Poverty Interactive Data Tool is an application for analyzing data from the SAIPE program.

-State Data Centers (SDC)
+State Data Center (SDC) Program

 SDCs are joint projects of the Census Bureau and particular states that make state data available to the public through a network of state agencies, universities, libraries, and regional and local governments.
 Find links to states’ lead agencies on the SDC Member Network page.